 I’d like to try again in 2019.
 So if this sounds like your type of trip, if you’re adventurous and anxious to explore the for-so-long- inaccessible landscapes, people, foodscapes, and historic treasures of Iran, please consider joining us in spring 2019.

 There are easy direct flights to Shiraz, our start-point, from Istanbul, and direct flights out to Istanbul from Tabriz.

 Because this is our first tour in Iran, I’ll be bringing only a small group, for greater flexibility.
 And because we aren’t sure of conditions or of how flexible things can be, we’ll be unable to accommodate special diets or even those with mobility issues or need for accessibility in our local transport or hotels (there may not be lifts or elevators and there will be a fair amount of walking, sometimes on rough ground).
 The other thing to note is that consumption of wine or other alcoholic drinks is illegal in Iran.
 Though many people who live in Iran do drink behind closed doors, we will not be taking that kind of risk on this tour.

-In the meantime, if you are interested in the idea, please contact my partner in immersethrough, Deb Olson.
+We already have a list of people who, over the years, have told me that they are interested in going to Iran with me.
+If you are interested in the idea, please contact my partner in immersethrough, Deb Olson.
 Her phone number is 307 745-7191 and her email is firstname.lastname@example.org.
-She’ll keep a list of interested people, so if and when a trip becomes feasible we can contact you.